cssxsh/pixiv-client/readme.md

 # PixivClient
-A pixiv API library based on Kotlin Multiplatform
+A pixiv API library based on Kotlin JVM.

+Use ktor client as HttpClient.

+Currently, only the JVM has been improved and tested.

+This client is based on the api of the mobile app.

+Consider adding WebApi support in the future.